lanceu0128/3DVisSys/README.md

 # 3DVisSys
 ## Introduction
 3DVisSys, or 3D Visualization System, is free open-source software for examining NOAA MRMS precipitation and reflectivity data with 3D interactive visualizations directly in the browser.
 It features a web application to load and interact with visualizations, as well as backend data pipelines that create those visualizations 24/7.
-It was primarily built with Flask and Plotly.
+It was primarily built with Python 3.9, Flask and Plotly.

 ## Instructions
 ### Running the App